ChainSafe/Zipline-Casper/finality-client/README.md

 - number of deposits processed

 Using state patches allows starting at the state as of a trusted checkpoint and projecting forward in time to verify attestations in near future epochs.
-## Testing

-### Integration Tests

-Tests are derived from the [ethereum consensus spec tests](https://github.com/ethereum/consensus-spec-tests/).
-There are a number of steps required to get the integration tests running:

-1. Download the spec test: `just download-integration-tests`
-2. Derive and cache the zipline tests from the spec tests: `just cache-zipline-tests`
-3. Build the spec test MIPS binary: `cd ../zipline-state-transition-mips && make build_spectest_spec`

-Now it is possible to run the integration tests with

-`cargo test -p zipline-finality-client`

-It is highly reccomended to enable logging by setting the correct env vars and cargo test flags

-`RUST_LOG=info cargo test test_finality_rule_3 -- --nocapture`